kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 expected to run, the creator of the PodGroup is responsible for deleting it to free up the devices allocated by its ResourceClaims.

+Claims reserved for a PodGroup can also be deallocated by the scheduler in the DynamicResource plugin's `PostFilter` phase.
+In `PostFilter`, the DynamicResources plugin uses the scheduler's internal view of PodGroups to determine if any of the group's Pods are scheduled.
+When no Pods in the group are scheduled, the scheduler removes the PodGroup from the claim's `status.reservedFor`.
+A future invocation of `PostFilter` will deallocate the ResourceClaim if its `status.reservedFor` list is still empty.

 ### Determining Allowed Pods for a ResourceClaim

 Currently, any Pod allowed to utilize a ResourceClaim is listed explicitly in